contiv/netplugin/README.md

 ####Create a network

-Acquire another terminal to execute netdcli commands to ensrue the logs from netplugin does not mix with netdcli output.
+Acquire another terminal to execute netdcli commands to ensure that the logs from netplugin does not mix with netdcli output.

+First we start with defining a network (could be json input), for now let's use cli and specify the tag (default tag type is 'vlan') to use and subnet mask of '/24'.
+Let's call it tenant1-net1

-`netdcli -oper create -construct network tenant1-net1`
+`netdcli -oper create -construct network -tag 12 -gw 0/24 tenant1-net1`

 The oepration state of network can be read using

-`netdcli -oper get -construct network -tag 12 tenant1-net1`
+`netdcli -oper get -construct network tenant1-net1`

 ####Create an endpoint (an endpoint is an interface to be associated with container)